 It is not a simple process, nor is it fast.
 Nevertheless, as Roberto Deambrogio, Director of Communications at the Enel Group, observed, it is a change that will produce value.
 “Creating genuinely sustainable products is becoming increasingly important and in turn, contributes to accelerating demand: this is what we are seeing with our renewable energy and our products and services based on complete sustainability that promote a new sense of wellbeing and generate even greater demand.”

 “We must work on two fronts,” continued Deambrogio.
 “The big companies must make their productive systems increasingly sustainable.
 At the same time, they must make consumers more aware of just how important buying goods and services which are produced in a sustainable way is for the future of all of us.
 In other words, we must create a system capable of promoting a culture of sustainability, and in doing so, generate a virtuous circle of supply and demand.”

 Finally, Deambrogio underlined how sustainability always generates value for a company: it facilitates reductions in production costs, increases profit margins, reinforces customer loyalty and, on the financial front, enables access to loans with lower interest rates.

-Jodi Harris’ words were echoed by Valerie Smith, Global Head of the Corporate Sustainability sector at Citi, one of the world’s largest financial services companies.
+Jodi Harris’s words were echoed by Valerie Smith, Global Head of the Corporate Sustainability sector at Citi, one of the world’s largest financial services companies.
 “We have pledged to completely decarbonise our activities by 2020.
 Initially we considered this to be a marginal goal but today it has become a key feature of our growth strategy.
-Renewable energy is a cornerstone on which to build any sustainability project that a company – including our own – would want to develop.
+Renewable energy is a cornerstone to build any sustainability project that a company – including our own – would want to develop.
 It is the key element that gives us the power to imagine anything.”